hanyang-hu/hanyang-hu.github.io/_pages/about.md

 I am a participant of the [Special Programme in Mathematics](https://www.math.nus.edu.sg/ug/spm/) at NUS and was the aimbot team lead at [NUS Calibur Robotics](https://www.linkedin.com/company/nuscaliburrobotics/posts/?feedView=all) for two years (from 2022 to 2024).

-My research interest lies in learning-based planning and deep reinforcement learning, with a current emphasis on enhancing sample efficiency and enabling the online acquisition of new knowledge for uncertainty-aware models (e.g., Gaussian process regression) within limited computation budgets and time.
+My research interest includes learning-based planning and deep reinforcement learning, with a current focus on enhancing sample efficiency and enabling the online acquisition of new knowledge for uncertainty-aware models (e.g., Gaussian process regression) within limited computation and time budgets.
+Additionally, I am interested in exploring methods that aid data-driven decision-making in general, e.g. representation learning and trajectory predictions.

 I am looking for research assistantships or internships in relevant fields.
 Here is my [CV](https://hanyang-hu.github.io/files/hanyang_cv.pdf).